Mabe is a parish to the south west of Penryn above the port of Falmouth.

 Falmouth harbour and routes away from the harbour would also have been a suspected target.

 Mabe Patrol had regular training exercises, especially on a Sunday, with Perranwell and Constantine Patrols under the direction of Lieutenant Alec McLeod.
 They used a firing range at Higher Spargo Quarry and often met at a building in the grounds of Antron House, Mabe.
-Mabe Patrol trained in the nearby Higher Spargo quarry were explosives would have aroused little attention.
+Mabe Patrol trained in the nearby Higher Spargo quarry where explosives would have aroused little attention.
 This was also owned by Lieutenant McLeod at one time.
 Exercises run between the three Patrols included trying to find each others OBs.
 It is not thought that Mabe's was ever found.

 Travelling by rail, Ken Welch and his father Donald both went to Coleshill to train.
 Ken has memories of training alongside Colonel Douglas and being treated as an equal.